 Other factors including loss savings, operability, asset condition, etc.

-During the solutions alternatives development the proponents of a regulated transmission proposal in response to a Needs Assessment shall also identify any Local System Projects (“LSP”) plans that will require coordination with their regulated transmission proposal addressing the PTF system Need.
+During the solutions alternatives development the proponents of a regulated transmission proposal in response to a Needs Assessment shall also identify any Local System Projects (LSP) plans that will require coordination with their regulated transmission proposal addressing the PTF system Need.
 The LSP projects will not be eligible for PTF cost recovery.

 Discussion Regarding Transmission Solution Alternatives Being Considered (PAC)